dabnciencias/dabnciencias.github.io/_teaching/TA.md

 location: "Verona"
 ---

-During my PhD studies, I have served as a TA for a graduate course in Homological Algebra as well as several undergraduate courses in Abstract Algebra and Linear Algebra.
+During my PhD studies, I have served as a TA for a graduate course in Homological Algebra, as well as several undergraduate courses in Abstract Algebra and Linear Algebra.

 #Heading 1
 #======